We test at the following sites:

 Our Telehealth sessions are free; there is no co-payment to be made even if you normally pay when you come in.

-If your appointment is physically necessary and you visit us in clinic or at we come to your home, co-payments still apply.
+If your appointment is face to face and you visit us in clinic or we come to your home, co-payments still apply.

-We will call you before the appointment to check if you are well and we will also start screening upon arrival to make sure we are keeping you and our staff safe.
+We will send you a message before the appointment to check if you are well and we will also screen upon arrival to make sure we are keeping you and our staff safe.

 There is now a limit of one person to come along with you to your appointment.

 All staff on campus or providing off site services will be wearing a surgical mask.
-Clients will be required to wear a mask upon entry to a campus and will be provided one upon entry to replace the face covering they present with.
+Clients will also be required to wear a surgical mask upon entry to a campus and will be provided one upon entry if they don’t have one.